suchitnegi/suchitnegi/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student of Harcourt Butler Technical University
 - 🌱 I’m currently learning Web development and datastructure
 - 👯 I’m looking to collaborate on Machine Learning Project
 - 💬 Ask me about Photography and Cinematography